 When I was 9 years old my health started deteriorating.
-On a daily basis I struggled with pain, extreme nausea to the point of puking without cause, blood pressure that dropped so low my life was in danger, muscle spasms, severe dehydration, organ failure and more.
-If you based your judgement of me off of my appearance, you wouldn’t think I had health issues.
+On a daily basis, I struggled with pain, extreme nausea to the point of puking without cause, blood pressure that dropped so low my life was in danger, muscle spasms, severe dehydration, organ failure and more.
+If you based your judgment of me off of my appearance, you wouldn’t think I had health issues.
 For years my friends and family never understood what I was going through, and to this day… they still don’t.
 People who struggle with autoimmune diseases, often times, don’t look sick.
 It is an invisible disease attacking, most often, the inside of your body.
-Unfortunately, most human’s only have a capacity for compassion when they can physically see the pain you’re experiencing.
+Unfortunately, most people only have a capacity for compassion when they can physically see the pain you’re experiencing.
 Most people function with the subconscious ideology that “If it doesn’t look like it hurts, then it must not hurt that bad.”
 How wrong they are…

 Trying to balance school, work, and family is far from an easy task when you’re healthy, but it is that much harder when you’re not.
 I have always had a lot of responsibility on my shoulders, and have never had a lot of energy to work with.
 I’ve been told many discouraging things by doctors about my quality of life, and life expectancy in the past.
 I, however, didn’t let this stop me.
 Where there is God, there is a way.
-I respect everyone’s right to believe differently, but in my own life the only one who has EVER made a difference in my pain, is Jesus.
+I respect everyone’s right to believe differently, but in my own life the only one who has EVER made a difference in my pain is Jesus.
 I rely solely on Him for comfort and saving.

-Towards the end of 2016 I made a private declaration between myself and God, not making anyone aware of my decision.
-I asked that God either heal me, or that He allow me to die in peace and come home.
+Towards the end of 2016, I made a private declaration between myself and God, not making anyone aware of my decision.
+I asked that God either heal me or that He allow me to die in peace and come home.
 A bold request, I know… I proceeded to, in faith, stop taking all 18 of my medications at once.
 I would later be made aware that I should not have survived this transition… stopping the medications alone, especially “cold-turkey” should have killed me.
 I knew I would experience withdrawals, and I knew that it was unwise, but I trusted God’s Will would be done.
 I had become desperate.
-Over the following four months I began to see drastic changes in my health.
+Over the following four months, I began to see drastic changes in my health.
 Though there were a few things that concerned me (like my hair falling out) I was radically healthier.

 No matter how difficult life may get, I will always hold out hope.